ciena-frost/bunsen-tutorial/README.md

 }}
 ```

-If you go ahead and try to visit the signup route in your browser you will find the following warning in your console:
+If you go ahead and try to visit the sign up route in your browser you will find the following warning in your console:

 ![Missing bunsenModel warning](images/missing-model-warning.png)